-If you enjoy taking your Laos guests on wine and dine Vientiane tours (not just us, surely?) you'll want to start at Jeremy Herzog.
-Step inside and avert your eyes from the tempting cakes and pastries (they'll distract you enough throughout your meal).
-The breakfast menu is brief but includes eggs and bacon americano, spinach frittata, baguettes, and eggs benedict.
+If you missed out on the wonderful breakfasts of Jeremy Herzog, then more's the pity.
+This top cafe is now under new management with a twist on the favourite dishes.
+Avert your eyes from the tempting cakes and pastries (they'll distract you enough throughout your meal).
+The breakfast menu includes an American style fry up, frittata, croissants, and eggs benedict.
 There’s fresh juice, Lao tea and Chicco D'Oro coffee.
 It’ll leave you satisfied but not tummy-groaning full.
-Which is good because you won't get out of this patisserie empty-handed...
+Which is good because you won't be leaving this patisserie empty-handed...

 From 35,000 kip; open daily from 7am.

 Best sweet tooth brunch - Blu at the Mandala

 The chic little Blu at the Mandala launched its brunch menu just before Christmas.
 Choose from a selection of gourmet mains that include savoury crepes and eggs benedict (naturally), as well as a selection of sandwiches, pastries and cakes that sit prettily inside a gilded bird’s cage.
 And tea and coffee, of course.
 After brunching, it's time to choose from a tray of decadent desserts, presented by one of the chefs at your table.
 Pick wisely!